 Analog signals vary in time in terms of amplitude and frequency.
 As indicated earlier, at the current time, analog network interfaces are still very common.
-To send data over an analog line we use a modern.
-The modern takes a digital signal and produces a signal suitable for transmission over the analog network.
+To send data over an analog line we use a modem.
+The modem takes a digital signal and produces a signal suitable for transmission over the analog network.